openego/eGon-data/docs/getting_started.rst

 Installation
 ============

-Since no release is available on PyPi and installations are probably used for development, cloning
+Since no release is available on PyPI and installations are probably used for development, cloning

 .. code-block:: bash